 - 3. Turnaround Option Plan.
-The parties agree that the TOP set forth in Exhibit A is a draft to be approved by the State Board of Education.
-If the State Board of Education requires alterations to the TOP for approval, and such changes are immaterial, then the parties agree that the TOP approved by the State Board of Education shall be substituted and shall replace the document attached in Exhibit A. If, however, the State Board of Education requires material alterations to the TOP for approval, then the parties agree to negotiate in good faith such amendments to this Agreement as may be necessary to fully implement this Agreement in compliance with the approved TOP. - 4.
+The parties agree that the TOP set forth in Exhibit A was approved by the State Board of Education for the 2019-2020 school year, and FDOE directed the District to continue implementation of the TOP for the 2020-2021 school year.
+If the FDOE or the State Board of Education requires alterations to the TOP for approval, and such changes are immaterial, then the parties agree that the TOP approved by the State Board of Education shall be substituted and shall replace the document attached in Exhibit A. If, however, the State Board of Education requires material alterations to the TOP for approval, then the parties agree to negotiate in good faith such amendments to this Agreement as may be necessary to fully implement this Agreement in compliance with the approved TOP. - 4.
 Relationship of Parties.
 The District understands and agrees that the Contractor acts and performs as an independent contractor of the District at all times.
 Accordingly, nothing in this Agreement shall permit the District to exercise control or direction over the means or methods by which the Contractor perform the services for which it has have been engaged.
 However, the District and the Contractor shall fully comply with all performance standards set forth in this Agreement, all currently approved and generally accepted professional standards governing the particular professional specialty for which the Contractor has been engaged, and all other applicable local, state or federal rules and regulations pertaining to licensure and the provision of professional services.
 As an independent contractor, the Contractor is responsible for all taxes incident to payments made in connection with this Agreement (including without limitation, all state and federal income taxes payroll and other taxes, and Workers' Compensation).